scalable-software/web.component/README.md

 ### Typescript Compiler Options

 Two different typescript configuration are defined: `tsconfig.build.json` and `tsconfig.test.json`.
 The typescript complier options of the two files are largely the same.
-The main difference is that type declarations are included two configuration files are largely the same.
 Below is an overview of the compiler options used:

 ```json
 {